Aging is aging, right? Conventional wisdom might say so.

 *Available at additional charge

 Each patient consults with their Cenegenics physician for several hours to develop an in-depth understanding of health issues and risks based on the results of their lab and diagnostic analysis, medical history, and lifestyle assessment.
 The patient will then work collaboratively with their Cenegenics physician to develop an individualized, goal-oriented plan that suits their lifestyle and food and exercise preferences.
-All nutraceutical supplements and, if medically indicated, hormone supplementation will be prescribed by the Cenegenics physician.
+All nutraceutical supplements and, if medically indicated, hormone supplementation will be provided by the Cenegenics physician.
 The patient will be closely monitored during follow-up lab analysis to ensure optimal dosages, as each patient’s body will absorb supplements at different rates, and adjustments can be made to reach optimal levels.

 Each patient is different, and that is why a “one-size-fits-all” or “take this supplement” approach will routinely fail.
 Some patients prefer playing tennis over going to the gym to work out, for instance.
 For these individuals, we custom-design exercise programs to supplement tennis playing.
 This maximizes efforts and eliminates redundancies, thereby delivering a comprehensive result for healthy aging.